camunda/camunda-platform-helm/charts/ccsm-helm/README.md

   ZEEBE_BROKER_EXPORTERS_HAZELCAST_CLASSNAME: io.zeebe.hazelcast.exporter.HazelcastExporter
   ZEEBE_HAZELCAST_REMOTE_ADDRESS: "{{ .Release.Name }}-hazelcast"
 ```
-This example is downloading the exporters Jar from an URL and adding the Jars to the `exporters` directory that will be scanned for jars and added to the zeebe broker classpath.
+This example is downloading the exporters Jar from a URL and adding the Jars to the `exporters` directory that will be scanned for jars and added to the zeebe broker classpath.
 Then with `environment variables` you can configure the exporter parameters.

 ## Dependencies